watameln/creator-docs/content/en-us/education/developer/designing-educational-experiences.md

 The topics covered include:

 - What are educational games and experiences?
-What are attributes of good experiences?
+What are the attributes of good experiences?
-- What is the recommended process of designing an educational game, and how does it contrast with traditional game development?
+- What is the recommended process for designing an educational game, and how does it contrast with traditional game development?
 - What are recommendations for working with audiences such as schools or at-home learners?
 How do audiences differ in needs?

 Additional topics covered include: